YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 Finally.
 I waited too long to write this.

 Why are you doing this?
 People around me, family and wife, were confused about my decision to quit.
-In fact, during the final years in the bank, my mental state was progressively worsen.
+In fact, during the final years in the bank, my mental state was progressively worsening.
 I felt pain, suffering and grief (ok I exaggerated a little).
 One thing was certain.
 In the last year of my tenure, I had made up a firm mind to leave.

 3 main factors.

 First, **that was the optimal time to move**.
 As stated I made VP that year.
 In banks, the title of VP (Vice President) is generally an achievable goal.
 To get promoted to Director, though, needs years of glooming.
-I didn't want to spend all of my career there.
+I didn't want to spend all of my careers there.
 Furthermore, the UK's immigration policy allows foreigners who have worked continuously for five years to apply for permanent residence, then employment won't be restricted.
 Now that I have done my sentences I was naturally encouraged to plan for a move.